enalisnick/mixture_density_VAEs/README.md

 # Mixture Density VAEs

 This repository contains implementations of variational autoencoders with Gaussian mixture latent spaces (finite or truncated infinite).
-Models and experiments are described in our workshop paper ''Approximate Inference for Deep Latent Gaussian Mixtures''.
+Models and experiments are described in our workshop paper [*Approximate Inference for Deep Latent Gaussian Mixtures*](http://www.ics.uci.edu/~enalisni/BDL_paper20.pdf).